22a/overlej/README.md

 *** maybe, I have only tested on macOS.
 Window managers are hard, so who knows what this looks like on linus or bill OS

 ## Installation
 Do you trust me?
 Do I trust me?
-Do you want to play the "let's execute 120mb of arbitrary code on my machine" game?
+Do you want to play the "execute 45mb of arbitrary code" game?

 ### Yes
 Install the app from the [releases page](https://github.com/22a/overlej/releases).